dpalmasan/artificial_intelligence_columbia_edx/Project1/README.md

 * search.py: It is sort of a framework, in which given a problem (defined as a class), can apply search strategies to that problem for finding a solution.

+* visualizer.py: Solves a worst case 8-puzzle given a strategy, and then, shows in a GUI the path to the solution (It uses Tkinter).

 ##Test Case no. 1